sairidoukoukai/oudia/docs/OuDiaSpecification.en.md

 Each node has attributes (`<attribute_list>`), children, and trailing attributes, in this order.

 Each node can have one or more attributes, which are either required or optional, depending on the node's type.
 A required attribute may have an empty value.
 Each attributes is defined using the format `Key=Value`, where the `Key` is written in CamelCase, and `Value` is the Text representation of the attribute’s value.
+Usually a key is unique for a node, however sometimes some specific key (such as `JikokuhyouFont` in `DispProp`) can be set multiple times with different value.

 A node can also contain zero or more child nodes, allowing for hierarchical structures.
 The types of child nodes a node can have are determined by its own type.
 Not all nodes support children, and the specific types of allowed child nodes vary based on the parent node's type.